These questions/responses are culled from years of email or comment threads. You may find them simply amusing or personally useful.

 Why do minorities expect some special embrace from everyone?
 Isn’t blogging or talking continually about oppression just some kind of victim shtick?

 My journey has always been not just to improve upon the world as I feel I must, it has been at the same time, to better myself.
 Here and now, I engage both friends and fights to certain ends.
 Together, as we twist and tumble, we are an alchemy of beauty as well as instability.
 We are the world reshaping in better ways, and it is not a peaceful process at all times.
 Even if that is where we aim our feet.
-We meet now on the stone steps of a gorgeous midnight pavillion.
-This time next year, the moon will have moved on, and so will we have moved on.
 Throughout it all, I seek to be truer to myself and the world, both.
 For that, I need not look for a stranger’s approval nor mark of redemption.

 Why are you so singleminded of purpose?
 Do you think everything has to do with race?

 In the U.S.A.?
 Well.
 Consider, please, how we began here.
 Vicious, unethical, brutal and genocidal war on the land’s people.
 Enslavement of others who have borne the weight of not just that original dehumanization, but the residual and modern and complexly normalized and invisibled (tho just as deadly) hate.
 Using and discarding and legislating against and bringing violence against the Chinese and Japanese immigrants, after they have given blood and sweat for infrastructure and American wealth.
 O, man.
 I could go on.
 The few things we all do together that are not affected by these origins and their residual energies I am happy to feature in this blog, so please submit what those items might be to my contact page and I will consider it.